 Is k-edge security compatible with zero trust?

 Yes.
 K-edge complements zero trust by distributing trust and enforcing least-privilege access across edge nodes, making it harder for a single compromised component to affect the whole system.
-Ubiquiti router vpn setup

 What should I consider when selecting an edge provider for k-edge VPNs?

 Look for support for threshold cryptography or distributed key management, strong identity and access controls, regional deployment options, robust monitoring, and clear incident response procedures.
 For consumer scenarios, ensure the provider emphasizes privacy and performance at the edge.
+Ubiquiti edgerouter vpn server 2026

 How do I get started with k-edge VPN concepts if I’m not an enterprise?